 Control The Volume

 The amount of volume is your number one power on the dance floor.
 You pump up the vibe with it and also your music.
-Getting close to end, you should gradually lower it.
+Getting close to the end, you should gradually lower it.
 This is important !
 Never ever apply sudden volume changes, any time of the night.
 It will draw negative attention, trust me.

 You main output level gets almost maxed out at peak time and it is best to take it down slowly, like maybe the last half hour or so.
-It’s a natural signal for audience telling them the party will be out soon.
+It’s a natural signal for audience telling them the party will be over soon.